 Another must-visit in Sligo is the charming coastal village of Strandhill, also home to what are regarded as among the best beaches in Ireland.
 The enchanting beach is uniquely Ireland, with its grassy sand dunes and rocky shores.
-Other Sligo attractions that you should check out our Benbulbin, Coney Island, Knocknarea, Lissadell House and Parke’s Castle.
+Other Sligo attractions that you should check out are Benbulbin, Coney Island, Knocknarea, Lissadell House, and Parke’s Castle.

 Tours you should do in Ireland in May

 1. Ireland weather is unpredictable any time of the year and there’s always a chance of rain or wind.
 Be sure to pack warmer clothes or those that you can easily layer.
 Check this Ireland packing list for more ideas what to wear in certain season.